rklymentiev/py-for-neuro/chapters/chapter5.md

 <codeblock id="05_04">

 * recall slicing `new_obj = old_obj[<start index>:<end index>]`;
-* time points is just a range of values from 0 to `n`;
+* time points are just a range of values from 0 to `n`;
 * to select only those time points when spike occurred you can use conditioning on `spikes` array;
 * [`plt.vlines()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.vlines.html) trick here is to add an array with desired time points.
-Lower and upper ends are just two values for a line positioning.
+Lower and upper ends are just two values for line positioning.
 Why don't use minimum and maximum values of a stimulus, so  the vertical lines take over the whole height?

 </codeblock>